henrythasler/Leaflet.Geodesic/README.md

 Geodesic.setLatLngs([[berlin, losangeles]]);
 ```

-a geodesic line can have more than two positions:
+A geodesic line can have more than two Points:
 ```JavaScript
 var berlin = new L.LatLng(52.5, 13.35);
 var losangeles = new L.LatLng(33.82, -118.38);